canonical/temporal-worker-k8s-operator/README.md

 ### Adding Secrets & Environment Variables

-The Temporal Worker operator charm allows the user to configure multiple sources of environment variables and secrets to be injected into the workload container and consumed by the user's workflow definitions.
+The Charmed Temporal Worker allows the user to configure multiple sources of environment variables and secrets to be injected into the workload container and consumed by the user's workflow definitions.
 These sources can be configured through the `secrets` config parameter of the charm.
 Below are the three sources of environment variables and secrets currently supported.
 A user may choose to use one, all or none of them.
 Once the `secrets.yaml` file is ready, it can be